alxhill/workify/README.md

 * Delay before showing site
 * Show a to do list or a reading list where the page would be
+    * Could integrate with a site like Pocket and/or Trello
+    * Split into high and low energy tasks
 * Track how long you've spent on certain sites
 * Alert you after a certain amount of time on an unproductive site
 * Show you how much you could have made on minimum wage during that time?